 Under SC R. 61-43, owners/operators of most commercial animal growing operations are required to obtain permits for the proper handling, storage, treatment, and disposal of manure, litter, and deceased animals (SCDHEC 2021).
 These regulations aim to safeguard water quality, ensuring that compliant facilities do not contribute to water quality impairments.
 South Carolina currently does not have CAFOs under NPDES coverage.
-Currently, there are no regulated agricultural operations within Sand and Whooping Island creeks TMDL watershed.
+Currently, there are no regulated agricultural operations within Russell Creek watershed.